Browse by Medical Category

 Massachusetts General Hospital55 Fruit StreetWarren Building, Room 333ABoston, MA 02114Phone: 617-726-8454Fax: 617-724-7803Email: firstname.lastname@example.org

 Our laboratory studies the molecular biomarkers of urologic tumors, including cancers of the prostate, bladder and kidney.
-The long-term goal of these studies is to develop new diagnostic methods and therapeutic regimens for these cancers.
+The long-term goal of these studies is to develop new diagnostic method and therapeutic regimen for these cancers.

 Prostate cancer is the most common cancer and the second leading cause of cancer death of men in the US.
 We are interested in identifying gene expression profiles associated with the development, diagnosis and prognosis of prostate cancer.
 We have used laser capture microdissection and DNA microarray techniques to identify a group of genes whose expression can be used to predict the prostate cancer outcome.
 We are in the process of developing a new gene-based diagnostic test to guide clinical management of prostate cancer.
 The genes identified by this approach may also be used as new therapeutic targets.